 - The sub-block edges adjacent to the sub-block gap shall be determined using the specified FOffset for the carriers adjacent to the sub-block gap.

-4.7.5.2 NRTC3 power allocation
+4.7.5.2 G-TC3 power allocation

 Set the power of each carrier to the same level so that the sum of the carrier powers equals the rated total output power (Prated,t,AC, or Prated,t,TABC, D.28-D.30) according to the manufacturer’s declaration in subclause 4.6.

-4.7.6 NRTC4: Multi-band test configuration for full carrier allocation
+4.7.6 G-TC4: Multi-band test configuration for full carrier allocation

-The purpose of NRTC4 is to test multi-band operation aspects considering maximum supported number of carriers.
+The purpose of G-TC4 is to test multi-band operation aspects considering maximum supported number of carriers.

-4.7.6.1 NRTC4 generation
+4.7.6.1 G-TC4 generation

-NRTC4 is based on re-using the previously specified test configurations (NRTC1, NRTC2 and NRTC3) applicable per band involved in multi-band operation.
+G-TC4 is based on re-using the previously specified test configurations (G-TC1, G-TC2 and G-TC3) applicable per band involved in multi-band operation.
 It is constructed using the following method:

 - The Base Station RF Bandwidth of each supported operating band shall be the declared maximum Base Station RF Bandwidth in multi-band operation (D.15).